 Cornforth is centred around a village green which gives away its medieval roots.
 At the south end of the green is the Square and Compass pub and on the west side the Victorian church of Holy Trinity built by the architect J.P Pritchett in 1867.

-Cornforth was still a small farming settlement at the beginning of the 19th century with a population of 324 that expanded to more than a thousand by 1851 with the opening of collieries in the neighbouring Coxhoe area.
+Cornforth was still a small farming settlement at the beginning of the nineteenth century with a population of 324 that expanded to more than a thousand by 1851 with the opening of collieries in the neighbouring Coxhoe area.

 West Cornforth is Cornforth’s near neighbour and the two villages merge together.
-It was a product of the 19th century coal mining boom and initially developed to the west of Cornforth itself, then spread south west and south east of the original village.
+It was a product of the nineteenth century coal mining boom and initially developed to the west of Cornforth itself, then spread south west and south east of the original village.
 West Cornforth is affectionately known by the nickname ‘Doggie’ but it is not clear why.

 One explanation is that it was an association with the making of dog iron as there was an iron works on the western fringe of the village.
 Another theory is that just about everyone in the village once owned a dog.
 Other thoughts are that it is from a dogleg bend in a local lane, but where?
 The nickname is not unique in the North East as North Ormesby on Teesside is also known as ‘Doggie’.